Mikenunz1/EG_For_Learning_Beavs/Documentation/Developer_Documentation.md

 The root directory contains the .github/workflows, Game Files, Online Multiplayer Demo, Research Material, Sound Feature Demos, and reports directories.
 It also contains the living document, the godot project file, and the export presets file.

 The Game\_Files directory contains folders for Assets, Scenes, and Scripts.
 The Assets folder has subfolders for Sound, Sprites, and UI.
 Sound has Music and Sounds.
-Sounds has Enviroment Ambience, Environment Interaction SFX, environmental interaction SFX, environmental interaction SFX, and UI SFX.
+Sounds has Environment Ambience, Environment Interaction SFX, environmental interaction SFX, environmental interaction SFX, and UI SFX.
 Sprites has sprite sheets and sprite statics.
 The Scenes directory has subfolders for Environmental, Functional, NPCs, Player, and UI.
 The Scripts folder contains all the GDscript files for the project.

 Online multiplayer demo contains 3 scripts which are used to demonstrate the multiplayer aspects of the game.
 Research Material contains two files related to educational material for the game.
 Sound Feature Demos contains 3 Godot project files containing example sound feature implementations.
 Reports contain all the status reports from the initial development of the game.